Formatting Image - Ignore Formatting Image - Ignore

 Italian Greetings and Goodbyes

 Want to know the Italian word for hello?
 What about the Italian word for goodbye?
 Well, look no further.
-We've got those basic words and many more greetings for you to learn.
+We've got the basic greeting words for hello and goodbye, plus and many more for you to learn like phone greetings and introductions.

 Greetings and Goodbyes in Italian: